 Clockwork Orange?
-Why Russian Ski Slopes Are Being Blanketed In The Unearthly Color
+Why Russian Ski Slopes Are Being Blanketed In The Strange Color

 Skiers in Russia posted some bizarre photos on social media over the weekend: slopes covered in snow with an unmistakably orange tinge.